© Andrei Calangiu | agency: dreamstime.com

 A excellent site with links to many other sites on brains, is the Comparative Mammalian Brain Collection at

-A comprehensive site on the human brain, with materials specifically for young readers, is:
+A comprehensive site on the human brain, with materials specifically for younger readers, is:

 Copyright © 2000 Sizes, Inc. All rights reserved.